 Pent Gable vs Lean-to Sheds

 Pent gable and lean-to sheds are closely related.
+Many people think of them as garden sheds.
 Both the pent gable and lean-to sheds have a single plane sloped roof that is high on one side and low on the other, with no gable.
-This style of roof allows for precipitation and fallen debris to fall away easily.
+This style of a roof allows for precipitation and fallen debris to fall away easily.
 The main difference between the two is that pent gable sheds are usually designed to stand alone and usually have the door positioned on the long side of the shed.
 The lean-to shed is smaller, usually has the door on the short side of the shed, and is primarily designed to be leaned against a larger structure, as their name suggests.

 Other Styles of Sheds

 Garage style sheds are another style of shed you may consider.
-These sheds are often used for storage of lawnmowers and other large items.
+These DIY shed kits are often used for the storage of lawnmowers and other large items.
 In many cases, larger styles are used by those who want a garage for their vehicles without the want of high construction costs.

 Frame and Siding Types